resource/backbone.rebar/README.md

 You can then open a browser and navigate to http://localhost:8889.

 By default, port number is set to 8889 in `examples\server.js` on Line 12.

-### Online Demo

-An online version of the examples can be found [here](http://resource.github.io/backbone.rebar/examples/).

 ---